My Books and Publications

 I also co-wrote the Introduction to a special edition of the journal Modern Theology, which I Co-Edited with D. Stephen Long.
 It has excellent essays that are worth your time.

-Right now besides putting together the Business of Modern Life Series, which should include books on various industrial complexes such as the agricultural, medical, educational, sports, and other blank-industrial complexes that run our modern lives.
-I am also still working on another collaborative book project with Maria Kenney, tentatively titled Practicing the Kingdom: Essays on Hospitality, Community, and Friendship in Honor of Christine Pohl (forthcoming with Cascade, 2021).
-And, I am co-authoring God and Country (Music) with Joshua Jeffery, a book on theology and country music, that explores key theological themes in my favorite music genre for the series the Theology and Pop Culture Series (Forthcoming with Lexington Books/Fortress Academic, 2021)
+Right now besides putting together the Business of Modern Life Series, which will include my co-edited volume, The Business of Incarceration, as well as books on various industrial complexes such as the agricultural, medical, educational, sports, and other blank-industrial complexes that run our modern lives.
+I also have contracts for essays on rural ethics, Bayard Rustin and incarceration, and philia vs. agape in Christian life.
+And, I am co-authoring a book on theology and country music with Joshua Jeffery, for the Theology and Pop Culture Series (Forthcoming with Lexington Books/Fortress Academic, 2023).